StigNygaard/lastfm-widgets/README.md

 Frontend-code for the demo page seen on https://lastfm-widgets.deno.dev/

-#### /proxy-api/ folder
+#### /services/ folder

-Contains *audioscrobbler.ts*, an example backend proxy-api made with Deno.
+- *proxy-api.ts* - An example backend proxy-api made with Deno.
 The proxy-api is used on demo page when widget is in *Backend-supported* mode, but also used by widget on [rockland.dk](https://www.rockland.dk/).
+- *log.ts* - A simple service used by demo page to log changes in widget state

 #### /main.ts file